What does Principle Before Profit actually mean?

 We do have and always have had subsidised spaces, but this only works when those numbers are kept at manageable levels for each therapist, otherwise as already stated, this would lead to our demise.
 For those practitioners who work from premises other than their own homes there is an additional cost.
 In those instances, room rent is somewhere between £10 and £15 per hour – this is also subject to regional variations.

-Aside from our face to face work we offer a range of products.
+Aside from our face-to-face work we offer a range of products.
 The price of these goods is always maintained low to make them as affordable as possible.
-Examples of these can be found in our well-stocked gift shop and include: pens, calendars, CDs, MP3s etc. We are currently producing a range of t-shirts and hoodies, all of which will champion some of our key mantras and affirmations.
-We also have an award winning app, Happy Hints, which has spread our philosophy, approach and positive messages to over 35 countries.
+Examples of these can be found in our well-stocked gift shop and include: pens, calendars, CDs, MP3s etc. We also have an online clothing store, producing a range of t-shirts and hoodies, which showcase some of our key mantras and affirmations.
+The profit to us from these garments is negligible as we only produce these goods and products to spread the message.
+In addition, we have an award winning app, Happy Hints, which has spread our philosophy, approach and positive messages to over 35 countries.
 All this is part of our charitable consciousness.

 The reason for offering this explanation is because it seems that our Principle Before Profit philosophy is at times misunderstood by those who expect us to offer our services for even lower costs than we currently do.
 This is a position we simply couldn’t sustain for more than a few months… and our wonderful work and approach would then be denied to a much wider audience.

 We hope this brief insight will help you better understand what we mean by Principle Before Profit.
 Put simply, although we need to make a profit in order to survive, we will not do this by compromising our beliefs and values.